vamolessa/pepper/README.md

 - support every possible workflow (it will never ever get close to feature parity with vim or emacs)
 - complex ui (like breadcumbs, floating windows, extra status bars, etc)
-- multiple viewports (leave that to your window manager/terminal multiplexer. instead clients can connect to each other and act together as if they're a single application)
+- multiple viewports (leave that to your window manager/terminal multiplexer.
+Instead clients can connect to each other and act together as if they're a single application)
 - undo tree
 - support for text encodings other than UTF-8
 - fuzzy file picker (you can integrate with fzf, skim, etc)